mobile rating

 Arrival & Briefing

-This morning you will drive to the Londorossi gate where you will complete entry formalities.
-From here your drive continues for around 1 hour to the Lemosho trailhead.
-Enjoy lunch before commencing your trek through lush undisturbed forest where you may be lucky enough to see Colobus monkeys.
+This morning you will drive from Moshi to the Londorossi gate, taking approximately 90 minutes.
+Here you will complete entry formalities.
+From Londorossi your drive continues for around 1 hour to the Lemosho trailhead along a 4WD track.
+Upon arrival at the trailhead you will eat lunch and then commence trekking through lush undisturbed forest where you may be lucky enough to see Colobus monkeys.
 The path undulates, steeply in places, to arrive at the first camp after 2-3 hours of trekking.

-Your trek will begin in the forest; however, you will soon leave it behind, taking a steep track into a zone of giant heather and volcanic rock.
-This is a full day ascending the lush rolling hills below the Shira Plateau.
+Today your trek will begin in the forest; however, you will soon leave this ecosystem behind taking a steep track into a zone of giant heather and volcanic rock.
+This is a full day ascending through the lush rolling hills below the Shira Plateau.
 Shira is the third of Kilimanjaro’s volcanic cones.
-The trail begins to ease as you reach the edge of the plateau, reaching camp after 5-6 hours.
-The view of Kibo across the plateau is incredible
+It is filled with the lava flow from Kibo and its rim has eroded and been blasted away by weather and volcanic action.
+Finally, the trail begins to ease as you reach the edge of the plateau.
+You will camp at Shira One after 5-6 hours of trekking.
+The view of Kibo from across the plateau is incredible.

 Elevation Gain: 300m/1,000ft

-Trek across the Shira Plateau with an optional climb to Shira Cathedral (3,880m).
+Your third day on the mountain consists of a trek across the Shira Plateau with an optional climb to Shira Cathedral (3,880m).
 Shira is one of the highest plateaus on earth.
 The day finishes with a gradual climb to Shira 2 Camp.
 Trekking time without the optional excursion is approximately 3 hours.
-Including acclimatisation to the peak of Shira Cathedral will add approximately 1 hour.
+Including the optional acclimatisation to the peak of Shira Cathedral will add approximately 1 hour.

 Elevation Gain: 750m/2,400ft